May 17

 [edit] Events

 - 1905 - Waseda University of Tokyo defeats Los Angeles High School, 5 - 3, in the first game of an American tour.
-It is the first baseball game ever played by Japanese outside Japan.
+It is the first baseball game ever played by a Japanese team outside Japan.
 Waseda started a powerhouse tradition at Japan's Big Six universities that continues to this day.

 - 1925 - At League Park, Tris Speaker of the Cleveland Indians collects his 3,000th hit off Tom Zachary of the Washington Senators.
 Zachary leads Washington to a 2 - 1 victory.
 George Uhle is the loser.

-- 1939 - The first baseball game ever televised - Princeton against Columbia at the Baker Bowl - is watched by a handful of viewers via W2XBS in New York City.
+- 1939 - The first baseball game ever televised - Princeton against Columbia at Baker Field - is watched by a handful of viewers via W2XBS in New York City.
 Bill Stern announces the ten-inning victory of visiting Princeton, 2 - 1.
 Reviewing the game the next day, the New York Times reports: "it is difficult to see how this sort of thing can catch the public fancy."

 - 1941 - The city of Philadelphia and the state of Pennsylvania declare a legal holiday to honor the Philadelphia Athletics manager on Connie Mack Day at Shibe Park.